fortrabbit/help/docs/downloading-an-app.md

 * A new developer is joining the project
 * A previous developer has left without transferring the project in a responsible manner
-* Your harddisk crashed or you have accidentally deleted your local setup somehow
+* Your hard disk crashed or you have accidentally deleted your local setup somehow

 ## Downloading the fortrabbit App data directly